matrix-org/matrix-hookshot/docs/usage/room_configuration/gitlab_project.md

 [^1]: `ignoreHooks` is no longer accepted for new state events.
 Use `enableHooks` to explicitly state all events you want to see.

+[^2]: To change room state with Element Web/Desktop: open devtools by typing `/devtools` + enter in the chat box, and click on "Explore room state".
+Next, choose `uk.half-shot.matrix-hookshot.gitlab.repository`.
+You'll then be able to see and edit (if you have the required permissions) the settings by setting properties on the JSON object directly.

 ### Supported event types